samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Thanks to Hammock & Natsulus for their's [Replyer plugin](https://github.com/cosmicsalad/Discord-Themes-and-Plugins/blob/master/plugins/replyer.plugin.js) that was used as template for first version of my plugin
 - Thanks to romashko for hot-fixing Quoter v3.5.1
 - Thanks to Inve1951 (square) for hot-fixing Quoter v3.6.2
+- Thanks to rauenzi (Zerebos) for fixing Quoter v3.8
 - Thanks to MaxiHuHe04 for german translation.